+This article originally appeared on VICE Canada.
 In Spike Lee’s original She’s Gotta Have It, the main character, Nola Darling (Tracy Camilla Johns), is assaulted by a former boyfriend, Jamie Overstreet.
-It begins with a slut-shame, a toss of the the label “freak” over her sexual promiscuity.
+The assault begins with a slut-shame—a toss of the label “freak” over her sexual promiscuity.
 His next words are a warning, “you don’t want me to make love to you, you want me to fuck you.”
 Then he pushes Nola onto a bed before the eventual rape scene.
 It’s a sequence that Spike Lee has since regretted, and one he’s often blamed on his own immaturity.
 It was clumsy, insensitive, and told through the optics of an unapologetic male perspective.

-Oklahoma City born artist, Tatyana Fazlalizadeh was one such hire.
-She was the Nola before the 2017 comeback—known over the years for her use of the craft as a means of social activism for women of colour.
-Her global Stop Telling Women to Smile 2012 campaign for instance around street harassment, was in part, a huge inspiration for Nola Darling’s newfound artistic expression.
-Through that same reputation found in the streets of New York, Spike Lee hired her as the show’s main art consultant and painter of Nola’s many pieces.
+Oklahoma City-born artist, Tatyana Fazlalizadeh was one such hire.
+She was the Nola before the 2017 comeback—known over the years for her use of the craft as a means of social activism for women of color.
+Her global Stop Telling Women to Smile 2012 campaign, which focused on street harassment, was in part, a huge inspiration for Nola Darling’s newfound artistic expression.
+Through that same reputation, found in the streets of New York, Spike Lee hired her as the show’s main art consultant and painter of Nola’s many pieces.

-“I’ve had issues with his work over the years in how he’s portrayed black women,” says the soft spoken Tatyana over a phone conversation.
+“I’ve had issues with his work over the years in how he’s portrayed black women,” says the soft-spoken Fazlalizadeh over our phone conversation.
 “But it’s Spike Lee, he’s brilliant, he’s a legend, and absolutely, I was down.”

-During a telephone call, Tatyana Fazlalizadeh spoke candidly with me about She’s Gotta Have It, the craft she uses to speak to women in particular, and why she’s hopeful for women in a post-Harvey Weinstein era.
+During our phone call, Fazlalizadeh spoke candidly with me about She’s Gotta Have It, the craft she uses to speak to women in particular, and why she’s hopeful for women in a post-Harvey Weinstein era.

 Tatyana Fazlalizadeh: First of all, I loved the original.
-Yes, I had my issues, and yes, I didn’t like the sexual assault that happened in the original, but Spike has already addressed his regret in that.
-As a young black woman though, watching a movie like that, it was something I had never seen before.
-Because it’s now a 10-episode series, there’s greater opportunity to dig deeper into characters like Nola Darling.
-And this time around, her art work and profession seems to play an equal part.
-In the film, we never really got a chance to see all that.
-It was mostly about romantic relationships with these dudes, but in the remake, her art is another character.
+Yes, I had my issues, and yes, I didn’t like the sexual assault that happened in the original—but Spike has already addressed his regret in that.
+As a young black woman, watching a movie like that was something I had never experienced before.
+Because it’s now a ten-episode series, there’s greater opportunity to dig deeper into characters like Nola Darling.
+And this time around, her artwork and profession seems to play an equal part.
+In the film, we never really got a chance to see all of that.
+It was mostly about Nola's romantic relationships with these dudes.
+In the remake, her art is another character.
 She’s passionate about it but also insecure at the same time.
-And we get to see her working through it all, which is really great.
+We get to see her working through it all, which is really great.
 It only adds another layer to her as a human being.

 Elaborate on that human being aspect, especially as a black woman.

-As a black woman, I’m always looking for us portrayed as regular people.
+As a black woman, I’m always looking for us to be portrayed as regular people.
 Yes, we go through a lot of stuff, and experience oppression all the time, but we’re also just regular people.
-We’re not the super or weak woman all the time.
-We’re not super sexual or non-sexual all the time, we’re just regular human beings.
-And yes, we don’t always have our career together.
-A lot of times in media, we the trope of women who are super successful, independent women.
+We’re not super or weak woman all the time.
+We’re not super sexual or non-sexual all the time; we’re just regular human beings.
+And yes, we don’t always have our careers together.
+A lot of times in media, we are the trope of women who are super successful and independent.
 But a lot of times, we just don’t have our shit figured out.
 We’re trying to make it like everyone else.
-The show just gets that in a lot of ways, and I’m hoping that future seasons can unlayer that aspect to these women characters.
-It’s something we’re really starting to see, not just in this show but in others, where we’re being allowed to be full human beings.
+The show just gets that in a lot of ways, and I’m hoping that future seasons can uncover that aspect in these characters.
+It’s something we’re really starting to see, not just in this show, but also in others.
+Black women are being allowed to be full human beings.
 I’m really excited about that.

-Your art of course is featured throughout this show.
-It’s also inspired by your previous series, Stop Telling Women to Smile .
+Your art is featured throughout this show.
+It’s also inspired by your previous series, Stop Telling Women to Smile.
 You don’t have to be compelled to use your artistry or voice to do what you do.
 Elaborate on why it’s so important for you to do so.

 For me, the importance is always there.
-I always approach my work with an idea, issue and an audience in mind.
-It’s not just about myself, it’s for a particular audience.
-Usually when there’s an issue to address, there’s the oppressed and the oppressor, whether they know it, or want to be it or not.
-So in the case of Stop Telling Me to Smile, we’re talking about sexism, and the women that are oppressed by this group, men, who are perpetrating the problem.
+I always approach my work with an idea, issue, and an audience in mind.
+It’s not just about me, it’s about a particular audience.
+Usually, when there’s an issue to address, there’s the oppressed and the oppressor.
+In the case of Stop Telling Me to Smile, we’re talking about sexism and the women that are oppressed by this group, men, who are perpetrating the problem.
 Basically, I’m making work for women.
-They’re the audience, and the men are as well, to a lesser degree.
+They’re the audience, and the men are as well—to a lesser degree.
 It’s always about who I’m talking to, what I’m trying to say to them, and where’s the best place to have an impact that can affect people positively.
 That always dictates the direction I want to go in.

 Honestly, I’ve been experiencing forms of sexual harassment since I was a kid.
 It’s always been a part of my life.
-It’s not so much the actual experience of what has happened, but the fact that it happens all the fucking time...a culmination.
+It’s not so much the actual experience of what has happened, but the fact that it happens all the fucking time.
 For example, I was working on a mural in Philly with a bunch of dudes for an art collective.
-Basically I was the only woman working on the project.
+I was the only woman working on the project.
 So you’re outside, it’s summer, we’re on lifts, up in the air, and we’re painting walls.
-Of course, I’m wearing shorts because it’s hot out, so you’d have men walking down the street, whistling and talking at me while I’m on a lift working on a wall.
+Of course, I’m wearing shorts because it’s hot out.
+Men walking down the street would whistle and talk at me while I’m on a lift working on a wall.
 I’ve had a bunch of male friends in my life, and I’ve always noticed how my public space is very different from the way they experience the same public spaces.
-It let me know that even while performing labour, I’m still in the hands of men.
+It let me know that even while performing labor, I’m still in the hands of men.
 I’m still being sexually objectified.
-Things like that have been a huge motivator.
+Things like that have been huge motivators.

-I gotta ask.
-As a black writer, because there’s so few like me, I sometimes feel like it's a responsibility to use my craft to further the causes that affect folks like me, vs. the fun stuff.
-Do you personally see what you do as a responsibility as a black woman?
+I've got to ask—As a black writer I sometimes feel like it's my responsibility to use my craft to further the causes that affect folks like me, instead of the fun stuff.
+Do you personally see what you do as your responsibility as a black woman?